sleekify/sleekify/README.md

 ### Web Application Errors

 These web application errors are provided since throwing errors is the best approach for generating error responses.
-It prevents HTTP concerns from leaking into other application layers and allows you to take advantage of error chaining via the error `cause` property.
+This prevents HTTP concerns from leaking into other application layers and allows you to take advantage of error chaining via the error `cause` property.
 You may define your own error handler to serialize errors into error responses which keeps error formatting in a single code location.

 #### Client Errors